ArtezGDA/Course-Material/ScrapingTool.md

 ##Description

-##### Color Picker

-**Design a new type of color picker**

-The first part of this assignment is making a color picker: a tool to select, pick or save a color.
-Analyse in which digital workflow the current color picking tools are insufficient.
-Describe the situation, the short comings of the current tools, and how a new tool could solve that.

-Sketch a concept.
+- Sketch a concept.
 Then design and present a prototype.

 ##### Your Own Tool